Natural Birth | 10 Tips

 But make sure there is enough key information so that your caregivers and support people know what your preferences are for your birth.

-Your birth plan can encourage thinking about tools and ideas that might be useful for you in labour.
+Your birth plan can encourage thinking about tools and ideas that might be useful for you in labor.

-For example, noting various positions you might like to try for labour and birth can be discussed and practiced.
+For example, noting various positions you might like to try for labor and birth can be discussed and practiced.

 Positions should ideally be upright and off the bed.

-Reclining and semi-reclining positions can slow labour and may even make it more painful, so reserve those for resting only.
+Reclining and semi-reclining positions can slow labor and may even make it more painful, so reserve those for resting only.

 A good birth plan should also touch on your preferences for various outcomes.

-If a medical reason arises for an emergency c-section during labour, it’s a good idea to think about what you would like to do in those circumstances.
+If a medical reason arises for an emergency c-section during labor, it’s a good idea to think about what you would like to do in those circumstances.

 For example, do you want dad to be present, and with the baby at all times?

-It’s great to have your mind set on a natural birth.
+It’s great to have your mindset on natural birth.